Nasiruddin Chowdhury: Professional league career

 After seeing Nasir's performance in the 2009 Super Cup, tournament winning coach Maruful Haque brought Nasir to Dhaka Mohammedan the same year before the 2009–10 Citycell Premier League.
 Nasir went onto score 6 league goals that season mainly playing as a striker.
-Nasir went on to join Muktijoddha Sangsad KC, and played for the club for the next to years.
+Nasir went on to join Muktijoddha Sangsad, and played for the club for the next to years.
 On 3 Jun 2012, he scored a crucial goal against Brothers Union to keep Muktijoddha in the title race, however in the end Nasir failed to win his first league title with the club.
 The same year Nasir joined rising giants Sheikh Jamal DC where he went onto make win the Bangladesh Premier League and Federation Cup title twice, during his three years with them.
 During his time at the Dhanmondi-based club, Nasir was often used as a striker turned defender due to his eye for a goal.
 He scored twice against Chittagong Abahani during the 2013–14 season putting his team six point clear at the top of the table, in the end Sheikh Jamal went onto win their second league title that year.
 He was also regular with Sheikh Jamal DC & Sheikh Russel KC during continental competitions, the following half a decade.
-In 2016, Nasir returned once more to Chittagong, this time with Chittagong Abahani Limited.
-He scored during the group-stages of the 2017 Sheikh Kamal International Club Cup against Manang Marshyangdi Club.
+In 2016, Nasir returned once more to Chittagong, this time with Chittagong Abahani.
+He scored during the group-stages of the 2017 Sheikh Kamal International Club Cup against Manang Marshyangdi.
 He also represented Sheikh Russel in the 2017 AFC Cup qualifying round.